 Today I am writing about my favourite flowers: roses.
-I love all roses, their look, colours, smell, their taste.
+I love all roses, their look, colours, scent, their taste.
 Most roses you come across nowadays are cultivated, hybrid roses.
 These often look a bit, how do I put this, more complicated.
-More leaves, deeper and sometimes downright mind boggling colours, but often less fragrant.
+More leaves, deeper and sometimes downright mind-boggling colours, but often less fragrant.
 In that respect today’s plant, the dog rose, Rosa canina, remains my absolute favourite.
-She can simply intoxicate you with her wonderful scent
+She can simply intoxicate you with her wonderful scent.

 Dog rose is more than a pretty face.
 She has many medicinal properties.
 Internally, she strengthens your immune system and helps you get over fatigue.
 She helps you recover from numerous inflammatory processes and even aids your digestion.
 Famous is the vitamin C content of her fruits, which we know as rosehips.
 Many of us Dutchies grew up with Roosvicee, a syrup made from rose hips.
 Externally, dog rose is often used for wounds and of course in cosmetics.

 When discussing the magical properties of roses, it should come as no surprise to anyone that dog rose is used for love magic.
 Even today, roses are still the standard flowers to give to your loved one.
 Divination is another preferred magical purpose of the wild rose.
 Use rose petals in healing mixes to give the whole thing more power.
 Those same leaves also bring good luck.